OPENING JUNE 1, 2026

 The Marblehead Museum acquired the building in April 2021 with the help of a donation from Standley Goodwin and support from Pat Lausier and National Grand Bank.
 Unforeseen structural issues required a substantially increased budget, but the project stayed on course.

-The ground floor will open as a historically accurate exhibit telling the stories of those who labored here.
-The building’s second floor will house the museum’s archival materials, preserving the research that supports these stories for future generations.
+The ground floor contains an exhibit detailing the stories of those enslaved on site and of the history of enslavement in Marblehead.
+The building’s second floor houses the museum’s archival materials, preserving the research that supports these stories for future generations.

 History of the Building